juSt-jeLLy/Ethonline/AVAIL_FEEDBACK.md

 The protocol presents the user with an intent to transact on the destination along with amount and fee details.
 ```

 When you say `unified funds go into protocol vaults` does the users wallet get emptied of a token type and put into protocol vaults?
 Or is it just the amount of the transaction?
 I was a bit confused because the default allowance is unlimited, I assume its just the transaction amount but wasn't 100% sure here.
+I had some thoughts that maybe Avail Nexus became a full wallet custodian for a given wallet so that while the users funds were "SAFU" - Avail Nexus held the $ in numerous smart contracts such that they don't need to pay gas for the initial Payer->Nexus/Solver transfer.

 ### Issue 1.1
 Do you have an easy way for users to revoke all allowances in the event of a security issue?
 Or should each app provide that capability?
+We did find a line of code: `//Revoke allowances await sdk.revokeAllowance(137, ['USDC']);` - I think some comment elsewhere about revokation would be useful.

 ### Issue 2: Traceability and Error Handling of Transactions
-It would be nice to be able to see a transaction end to end, right now its a bit cloudy on what happens with a TX - after simulation is it garanteed the liqudity is still there?
+Right now its a bit cloudy on what happens with a TX in typical blockchain scenarios:

-Are there any cases where the user funds are taken but then the solvers can't make it work for the destinatinon payment, is the $ then sent back to the user?
+2a) "Race Conditions" - after simulation is it gauranteed the liqudity is still there?
+   For Example, what if liquidty is gone because because between simulation and actual execution another TX happens?
+2b) Documenting what is atomic across the end to end TX process vs what is not is really essential for developers and corporate legal useage.
+2c) In Discord we were told if the Solver->Payee TX fails, the $ is sent back to the original sender shortly after.
+This was not in the documentation, something very critical that needs to be added
+  2c..continued) What if between the time the Solver->Payee fail, liquidity drops below what is needed for a refund.
+You should explain that user funds are locked in the code until the Solver->Payee TX is completed and can't be re-used for general liquidy immediately....
+Is there a Smart Contract audit which shows this is scenario is covered/safe?

 ### Issue 3: Incorrect USDT Contract Addresses in SDK